Crime recording process

 - victims, witnesses or other third parties can tell a police officer, police community support officer or member of staff either on the street or at the front counter of a police station;

-- victims, witnesses or other third parties can telephone incidents to police control rooms;
+- victims, witnesses or other third parties may report incidents by telephone to police control rooms;

 - victims, witnesses or other third parties may report an incident online;